nadaa/nadaa.github.io/_posts/software-process-models.md

 ---
 ## Software Process Models/ life cicle

-The steps used to construct a useable and high quality software

-"BARRy Bohem"
+I am using this post to summerize my thoughts on Software development course from Udacity.
+This are notes of lessons(1 & 2).

+Software development is a very complex process which combines various skills such as management, estimation, design solution, coding, testing, optimization, maintenance,..etc.
+Good software that is built to sustain and to be used.
-sequence of decision you made determine the history of your software systematic approach that uses different tools questions to ask what to do next and how long it take it is important to know which model is proper for a particular situation small projects work with agile, large projects need rigorous approaches The process of choosing the model is flexiable, you may choose one model for a part in the project while choosing another model for another part.
+**Barry Bohem** defines the software development process as "A sequence of decision you made determine the history of your software A systematic approach that uses different tools Questions to ask what to do next and how long it take It is important to know which model is proper for a particular situation Small projects work with agile, large projects need rigorous approaches The process of choosing the model is flexible, you may choose one model for a part in the project while choosing another model for another part."

 ### Traditional software engineer phases

-- Requirements engineer (early error discovery save effforts and money) requirements elecitation requirements analysis specification requirements validation management
+- Requirements engineer (early error discovery)
+	- Requirements elecitation
+    - Requirements analysis
+    - Specification
+    - Requirements validation
+    - Management

 - Design (high to low level)
-	architecture design
+	- Architecture design
-    abstruct specification
+    - Abstruct specification
-    interface design
+    - Interface design
-    component design
+    - Component design
-    data structure
+    - Data structure
-    algo design
+    - Algorithm design

-- implementation
+- Implementation
-   reduction of complixity
+   - Reduction of complixity
-   anticipation of diversity
+   - Anticipation of diversity
-   structuring for validation
+   - Structuring for validation
-   use of external standards
+   - Use of external standards

-- verification & validation
+- Verification & validation
-	unit test
+	- Unit test
-    integeration test
+    - Integeration test
-    system test
+    - System test

-- maintenance (bug report, feature request, environmental change) -corrective maintenance
+- Maintenance (bug report, feature request, environmental change)
+	 - corrective maintenance
      - perfective maintenance
      - adaptive maintenance

-     complex because of regression test
+ Maintenance is complex because of the regression test which is a test that runs with any change made to assure the software remains applicable all the time.

-Models

-1) Waterfall
+**Models**

+**1) Waterfall**
 Sequentail steps of starting and ending the software development process, in that a step can't be initiated unless the previous one finished.
 Developed by W. W. Royce
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Waterfall_model.svg/525px-Waterfall_model.svg.png)

-pross:
+**pross**:
 - detecting errors early

-cons:
+**cons**:
- not flexible
+- not flexible
- expensive change later
+- expensive change later

-2) Spiral
+**2) Spiral**
 increamental risk oriented model that exeutes four main phases
 - Determine objectives
 - I denify and resolve risks